Sharon N. Williams

 Merri Ann Osborne

-Merri Ann Osborne brings to CD Forum her diverse and broad experience in program management with city, state, and federal programs.
-These positions include working with homeless families, young adults, refugees, and immigrants.
-As an arts administrator, she has been a part of the collaborative arts organization, The Mahogany Project, since 2014, and became Executive Director in 2019.
-She is also an actor, voice-over artist, singer, and a self-described amateur musical theatre artist.
-Merri Ann has performed locally, in California (her second home), Japan, and the UK.
+Merri Ann Osborne brings to CD Forum her diverse and broad experience in program management both public and private and with city, state, and federal programs.
+This includes working as an advocate for young adults, homeless families, refugees, and immigrants.
+As an arts administrator, she is the Executive Director of The Mahogany Project, a collaborative arts organization that spotlights storytellers from the African diaspora through all artistic genres.
+Merri Ann is an actor, voice-over artist, singer, writer, and has a passion for joining with others on developing new works.
+She has performed locally, in California (her second home), Japan and the UK.
 She received a B.A. in Political Science from the University of California at Los Angeles (UCLA) and a Masters in Conflict Resolution from the University of Bradford, Department of Peace Studies (Bradford, UK).
-She is constantly on the lookout for opportunities that combine her artistic creativity with her global cross-cultural experiences.
+She is always on the lookout for opportunities that combine her artistic creativity with her global cross-cultural experiences.
 Merri Ann looks forward to working with performers and audiences to provide positive and memorable experiences when attending CD Forum events.